emmajanedrews/base-template/_posts/2017-10-25-how-can-you-write-a-competitive-offer-in-todays-hot-market.md

 {% include pullquote.html %}

 At the Peterson Team, we use strategies to help our buyers find homes before they even hit the market.
-We like to help people go into their new home before the sign goes up. &nbsp;
+We like to help people go into their new home before the sign goes up.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.